grisu/gricli/src/main/resources/help/commands/pwd.md

 Prints the current working directory.

-Used in conjunction with 'ls' and 'cd' to navigate the filesystem.
+Used in conjunction with 'ls' and 'cd' to navigate the file system.

 Example usage: